Converting from Billet to Forged Aluminum

 Anchor Harvey is proud to provide a wide variety of custom forged aluminum products, but customers may wonder why they may need forged products instead of billeted material products.
 What are billets, what is billeting, and what’s the difference between billet and forged products?
 And when it comes to billet aluminum versus forged parts, which is superior?

-The following will provide you with an understanding of the billeting process, the advantages and disadvantages of billet and forged aluminum, and why you should choose the custom forged aluminum products from Anchor Harvey.
+The following will provide you with an understanding of the billeting process, the advantages and disadvantages of aluminum billet vs. forged aluminum, and why you should choose the custom forged aluminum products from Anchor Harvey.

 What is Forging?

 Forging is the process of using pressure and heat to form metal to a specific end shape.
 This can include the use of large hammers to strike a stock material against an open die, a large, heavy press to slowly shape a material against a closed or open die, or a belt or press forcing material through heavy rollers that reduce and shape the metal.
 In the case of forging versus billeting, the process of forging will generally mean forging the part to its final shape or close to its final shape.

 What is a Billet?

 A billet is a long, shaped bar of metal.
 Billet is technically not a forming process, and aluminum billets can actually be formed through extrusion, roll forging, or can even be cast.
 Billets will often be formed through roll forging by passing stock through two heavy steel rollers that form it to specific shape parameters.
 Forged billet aluminum is a high-quality stock material for many post-forging processes.